timdodsgon/journey-to-saas/README.md

 ---

 ## The Monolithic Conundrum
-Initially, our JSP/Servlet-based architecture offered stability but limited our ability to scale and adapt.
-The tightly interlinked components of this monolithic system hindered our agility, making it clear that a shift to a more modular, dynamic architecture was essential to meet market demands.
+Initially, our JSP/Servlet-based architecture offered stability but was limited in scalability and adaptability.
+This was particularly evident in our work within the insurance industry, where the architecture was replicated across multiple clients, resulting in a separate repository for each.
+Managing these numerous client-specific repositories, each with unique regulatory and customization requirements, became increasingly unmanageable in the face of stringent financial regulations.

+The complexity and overhead of maintaining these individualized versions highlighted a critical need for change.
+It became clear that transitioning to a more unified, flexible SaaS (Software as a Service) platform was essential.
+This shift was not only a technical imperative but also a strategic move to enhance our operational efficiency and responsiveness to market demands.
+A SaaS model, with its inherent scalability and ability to cater to multiple clients on a single platform, offered a streamlined, efficient solution to the challenges we faced in the highly regulated and dynamic environment of the insurance industry.

 ---